wtxd1234/Network-Security/Week2a.md

 - __Cryptography__- Study of encryption principles/methods
 - __Cryptoanalysis (code breaking)__– Study of principles/methods of deciphering cipher text without knowing key
 - __Cryptology__– Field of both cryptography and cryptoanalysis

 ![image](https://github.com/wtxd1234/Network-Security/assets/41671135/f0562da6-094b-4811-8519-914ad838dee0)

+## Different Scenarios of Symmetric Cryptography
+1. ___Single-Use Key (one-time key)___
+   - Only used to encrypt a message
+   - e.g. Each email is encrypted with a different key
+2. ___Multi-Use Key (Many-time key)___
+   - Used to encrypt multiple messages
+   - The selection of “Algorithm” and “key” is critical in providing secure communication

+## Symmetric Cryptography Mechanism